aokmen/Random_User_App-React/README.md

 ## Description:

 The Random User App is a React-based application that fetches random user data from the "Random User API" and displays it to the user.
 The application allows users to view information about a random user, such as their name, email, age, address, phone number, and password.
-Users can also add the displayed user to a list of saved users..
+Users can also add the displayed user to a list of saved users...

 ## Project Skeleton